mjakinowittering/matthewakinowittering-gridsome/content/skills/product-discovery.md

   card:
     img: ./img/card/product-discovery-outline.svg
 ---
-I work with founders, customers, and colleagues to uncover and validate new opportunities.
-Whether they're unmet needs, pain points or desires.
-I then identify those worth pursuing beyond experimentation to realise a positive outcome via our product.
+I work with founders, customers, and colleagues to uncover the motivations behind apparent unmet needs, pain points or desires to become more knowledgeable about the problem space.
+Once armed with this information, I identify those worth pursuing beyond experimentation to realise a positive outcome via our product.